×

 Preventing Gum Recession: Tips for Maintaining Healthy Gums

-Gum recession is prevented by brushing twice daily with an oral b electric toothbrush with a pressure-sensitive head and floss daily.
+Gingival recession is prevented by excellent toothbrushing technique: brushing twice daily with an oral b electric toothbrush with a pressure-sensitive head and floss daily.
 Pay special attention to the gum line, where bacteria can accumulate.
 Flossing is essential for removing food particles and plaque that brushing may miss, so be sure to floss at least once a day.

 Now that you know about these treatment options for restoring your gums, you may wonder if there are steps you can take to prevent future recessions from happening again.